ovationgreen/wsl-readme/performance/README.md

 The primary metric for all tests is the **`Row rate`**, which represents the number of rows that can be stored or read per second.

+Each test can be compared against any other test conducted on the same machine.
+Comparisons against tests on different machines are feasible when the hardware configurations are identical.

 # Testing Environments

 Tests were conducted on a range of machines with variations in operating systems and hardware configurations.